For those of you interested in guest posting here on this blog this is the contact form you need to use.

 3. You should have language learning experience to share with others to encourage, inspire or help them.

 This can be anything such as stories about your own experience, lessons you’ve learned, resources you’ve used and want to recommend, specific language learning advice, travel advice to certain places as it relates to your language learning experience, and so on.
 It should preferably be about YOU and your experience.
-I don’t want boring academic-toned writing – just keep it real and write as you speak. 🙂
+Nobody wants boring academic-toned writing – just keep it real and write as you speak. 🙂

 4. It should contain a few good headings, be well-formatted so it’s easy to read (small paragraphs and appropriate use of bold/italic text to make your points stand out) and contain only very relevant links (you can link to your own content without going overboard but no affiliate links).
 I reserve the right to edit your post as required and to insert my own affiliate links where appropriate.

-5. Your post must be accompanied by a photo of yourself – preferably in a relevant, cultural setting or something really relevant to the post topic as you see on every post of mine.
+5. Your post must be accompanied by a picture – preferably in a relevant, cultural setting or something else that’s relevant to the post topic as you see on every post of mine.

-6. Clear evidence that you’re a regular reader of this blog by engaging with or referencing its content (not always essential but preferred if you do).
+6. Preferred: Clear evidence that you’re a regular reader of this blog by engaging with or referencing its content.

 I suggest you take a glance over my content including guest posts I’ve had in the past to see what’s expected.

-Just send a very quick message here with ‘Guest Post’ in the subject line, introduce yourself and give me a quick rundown on what you plan to write about.
-Keep it brief.
+Put ‘Guest Post’ in the subject line, introduce yourself and give me a quick summary of what you plan to write about.